Ecovibe-KE/EcoVibe/README.md

 ## Environment Variables

+For any sensitive information or configuration that should not be hardcoded, environment variables are used.
+Below are the instructions for setting up environment variables for both the client and server applications.
+Ask the `project manager / team lead` for the actual values to use.
+You can always use dummy values for local development and testing.

 ### Client-Side

 For the client-side application to connect to Firebase, you will need to create a `.env` file in the `client` directory.